 Democrats in the legislature’s minority haven’t offered a counter proposal, but they have introduced bills that handle some of their concerns about oil tax reform in a piecemeal fashion.

-require oil companies to provide detailed information on how much they’re spending on their leases.
+One item would require oil companies to provide detailed information on how much they’re spending on their leases.
 Another bill would require the state to look at how much business a tax credit is actually bringing the state.

 Reviews of tax credits would occur after they’ve been in place for seven years.
 According to a report done by the New York Times in December, Alaska spends over $700 million on tax incentive programs each year.